The Wild, Obsessive Hunt for the World’s 78 rpm Records

 If you’ve ever collected anything, the writings of the French sociologist and professor Jean Baudrillard might ring a psychological bell.
 Notably, the essay “The System of Collecting.”
 According to Baudrillard, “It is Invariably oneself that one collects.
 “The collection, with all its attendant pieces, is a complex, multi-faceted statement of self, and the worth of each component is determined by how it interacts with and complements its neighbors.
 If a particular part of the collection is absent, then a part of the collector is also missing.

 “What I’d hope for, at least at first, was to tell the story of a strange, misunderstood community, why the work mattered so much, what was at stake, how it got done.
-Eventually, I started to want what they wanted.”
-So much so, Petrusich acquires a scuba certification for the sole purpose of scouring the Milwaukee River (where a record plant once stood) in search of discarded 78s.
-She comes up empty but her actions are indicative of the lengths some collectors will go to acquire a rare record.
+Eventually, I started to want what they wanted,” says Petrusich.
+So much so, she acquires a scuba certification for the sole purpose of scouring the Milwaukee River (where a record plant once stood) in search of discarded 78s.
+She comes up empty but her actions are in line with the lengths some collectors will go to acquire a rare record.

 On the surface, Do Not Sell at Any Price is about music and collectors but, it’s also a fascinating story about preservation, loss, obsession, and art.